Galbir/galbir.github.io/README.md

     checkForRecordingExtensions() {
-      // Check for screen capture APIs being used in suspicious ways
+      // Check for screen capture APIs being used in suspicious ways if (navigator.mediaDevices?.getDisplayMedia) {
-      // Only flag if we detect actual extension-like behavior if (navigator.mediaDevices?.getDisplayMedia) {
-        // Check if getDisplayMedia is being called unexpectedly
-        // This is a more conservative approach to avoid false positives try {
+        try {
-          // Check if there are any event listeners that might indicate extension activity const originalGetDisplayMedia = navigator.mediaDevices.getDisplayMedia;
+          const originalGetDisplayMedia = navigator.mediaDevices.getDisplayMedia;
           let extensionDetected = false;